 To teach beginning readers about letter-sound correspondence we use a government publication called ‘Letters and Sounds’.
 The aim of this scheme is to equip children with the phonic knowledge and skills they need to become fluent readers by the age of seven.
 It is a six phased scheme which is taught in Reception through to Year Two.

 Reception – Revising Phase 1, learning Phases 2 and 3, starting Phase 4

 Year 1 – Phase 4 and Phase 5

 Jolly phonics mnemonics are used when introducing the children to individual letter sounds.

-Our colour banded reading scheme incorporates a range of books from different highly evaluated series introduces children to new words gradually.
-We use a selection of schemes including Oxford Reading Tree, Big Cat Phonics, Rigby Star and Project X. These books are leveled into colour bands so that children can progress through the books in levels of difficulty.
+Our colour banded reading scheme incorporates a range of books from different highly evaluated series and introduces children to new words gradually.
+We use a selection of schemes including Oxford Reading Tree, Big Cat Phonics, Rigby Star and Project X. These books are levelled into colour bands so that children can progress through the books in levels of difficulty.
 Reading deliberately patterned, simple, repetitive grammatical structures helps children to achieve early success.

 Learning to decode text accurately is just the start of the reading journey.
 Reading is also about comprehension and being able to discuss and interpret meaning from the text.
-We use an assessment system called Nelson benchmarking.
+We use an assessment system called Nelson Benchmarking.
 This system enables us to accurately assess levels of comprehension and reading ability so that children are reading on the correct book band colour.

 We consider the Simple View of Reading when teaching children to read:

 As a school, we use VIPERS as a structure during our Guided Reading lessons.
 This ensures that all children are working towards the same learning objective at the same time.
 Children who find reading tricky are able to ‘keep up’ rather than ‘catch up’, as the texts used are modelled by the class teacher before completing the related task.